csci430-os/vscode-remote-devcontainer/README.md

   2. For Windows machines, download and install the standard [Git Installer](https://git-scm.com/downloads).

-     - You should accept all of the default options, excpet when asked for cr/lf (carriage return / line feed) settings.
+     - You should accept all of the default options, except when asked for "Configuring the line ending conversions".
 	   Windows uses different line ending conventions, but our work will be done in a linux/unix environment.
-So make sure you select the option to not convert cr/lf endings, they should be left as is for the code your checkout for the class assignments.
+So make sure you select the option to not convert cr/lf endings "Checkout as-is, commit as-is".

   3. For all operating systems, you need to perform the following git configuration steps.
      [Initial Git Configuration](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)